JonWong2020/team-profile-generator/README.md

-  Otherwise, you can use the link attached here to view the video:
+  Otherwise, you can use the link in the `Links` section to view the video.

   ## Licenses
     This project is covered under MIT license.
 Click on the license badge at the top of the README to learn more.